Banana Pudding Cake

 Instructions

-- Prepare the butter cake layers per the directions and cool completely.
+- Cake: Prepare the Old Fashioned Butter Cake layers per the directions in the oven and let cake cool completely.

-- To prepare the filling, using an electric mixer whip together both packets whipped topping with 1 ¼ cup cold half & half.
+- Dream Whip Pudding Filling: Using an electric mixer whip together both packets dry whipped topping mix with 1 1/4 cup cold half and half.
 Whip for 3 minutes or until firm peaks form.

-- Add both packages of instant pudding, 1 ¾ cups of cold half & half and 2 teaspoon pure vanilla extract.
+- To the bowl add both packages of instant vanilla pudding, 1 3/4 cups of cold half and half and 2 tsp vanilla extract.

 - Beat on medium speed for 2-3 minutes until thickened.
-Add cream cheese and whipping for 1-2 minutes until fully combined and fluffy.
+Add cream cheese and whip for another 1-2 minutes until fully combined, fluffy and no lumps remain.

-- Spread half of the filling over the bottom layer of cake.
-Top with cubed bananas.
+- Assemble the Layers: Place one cake round on a cake platter.
+Spread half of the filling over the bottom layer of cake then top with cubed bananas.
 Gently press the bananas into the filling.

-- Frost with whipped topping and garnish with vanilla wafers.
-Chill for at least 6 hours before cutting.
+- Frost the top and sides of the cake with whipped topping and garnish with vanilla wafers.
+Chill for at least 6 hours, then slice and serve.

 - Store leftovers chilled.